-A. The University shall retain the authority to make salary adjustments for employees, based on the published guidelines of the University in effect as of August 7, 2004, for extra compensation and verified counteroffers.
+A. The University shall retain the authority to make salary adjustments for employees, based on the published guidelines of the University in effect as of August 7, 2004, for extra compensation and verified counteroffers and to make salary adjustments for market equity, including compression/inversion.
 Also, the University shall retain the authority to enter into financial settlements with employees in the settlement of grievances and lawsuits and other disputes.
 There is no total annual limit on the expenditures in the above cases listed in 23.5.
-In addition, the University retains the authority to make salary adjustments and to provide cash bonuses for special achievements and to make salary adjustments for market equity, including compression/inversion, and to develop and implement plans to provide additional base salary or lump sum increases for excellence in research, teaching, service and other assigned duties so long as the total expenditures do not exceed 1.0% of the May 6, 2014, in-unit employee salary base.
+In addition, the University retains the authority to make salary adjustments and to provide cash bonuses for special achievements and to develop and implement plans to provide additional base salary or lump sum increases for excellence in research, teaching, service and other assigned duties so long as the total expenditures do not exceed 1.0% of the August 7, 2016, in-unit employee salary base; 1.0% of the August 7, 2017, in-unit employee salary base; and 1.0% of the August 7, 2018, in-unit employee salary base.
+In addition, any remaining discretionary expenditure authority based on the August 7, 2016, 2017, and 2018 in-unit salary base shall be added to the 1.0% discretionary base described above.

-B. The authority of the University to make salary adjustments or award cash bonuses in pursuit of Article 23.5 A shall cease on August 7, 2017.
+B. The authority of the University to make salary adjustments or award cash bonuses in pursuit of Article 23.5 A shall cease on August 7, 2019.
 Nothing in this Agreement shall waive the University's or UFF's right to make proposals and to negotiate over any provision in Article 23 during reopener negotiations including, but not limited to, the discretionary cap set forth in Section 23.5.